 In its appeal, the Service argues that the respondent should have been held without a bond because he suffered a controlled substance conviction.
-See section 440(c) of the AEDPA.
-However, September 30, 1996, while this appeal was pending, the President signed into law the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, enacted as Division C of the Departments of Commerce, Justice, and State, and the Judiciary Appropriations Act for 1997, Pub.
+See AEDPA § 440(c).
+However, on September 30, 1996, while this appeal was pending, the President signed into law the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, Division C of Pub.
 L. No. 104-208, 110 Stat.
-3009, Sept.
+3009-546 (enacted Sept.
 30, 1996) ("IIRIRA").
-Section 303(b)(3) of the IIRIRA, 110 Stat. at \\\\, contains "Transition Period Custody Rules" that on October 9, 1996, replaced the amendments made by section 440(c) of the AEDPA.
+Section 303(b)(3) of the IIRIRA, 110 Stat. at 3000-586, contains "Transition Period Custody Rules" that on October 9, 1996, replaced the amendments made by section 440(c) of the AEDPA.
 In contrast to the detention mandate established by the AEDPA in April 1996, the Transition Period Custody Rules restore the discretionary authority in the Attorney General to release lawfully admitted criminal aliens from custody, provided they will not pose a danger to the safety of other persons or property and are likely to appear for any scheduled proceedings.
-The Transition Period Custody Rules govern the present custody determination even though the alien's conviction and initial bond determination preceded the

-October 9, 1996, invocation of those rules.
+The Transition Period Custody Rules govern the present custody determination even though the alien's conviction and initial bond determination preceded the October 9, 1996, invocation of those rules.
 Matter of Noble, 21 I&N Dec.
-3301 (BIA 1996).
+672 (BIA 1996).

 In the instant case, the Immigration Judge ordered the respondent released from custody without bond based on his prior decision to terminate deportation proceedings.
 However, that decision has been appealed by the Service, and the respondent remains the subject of deportation proceedings.
-We will therefore remand the bond proceedings for the Immigration Judge to consider whether the respondent will "pose a danger to the safety of other persons or of property and is likely to appear for any scheduled proceeding."
-Section 303(b)(3)(B)(i) of the IIRIRA; see also Matter of Valdez, 21 I&N Dec.
-3302 (BIA 1997).
+We will therefore remand the bond proceedings for the Immigration Judge to consider whether the respondent will "pose a danger to the jkdajjkds other persons or of property and is likely to appear for any scheduled proceeding."
+IIRIRA § 303(b)(3)(B)(i); see also Matter of Valdez, 21 I&N Dec.
+703 (BIA 1997).